Expert Insights

 There is no objective measure of which A Levels are the hardest, but the following list features the subjects that come up most often in student and teacher surveys.
 All the subjects on the list are academically demanding.
 One student’s hardest subject might sit within another’s comfort zone.

 Interestingly, the grade distribution of this subject is unique on this list.
-Most students who take this subject achieve either an A or A*.
-Make no mistake though; it is usually the most academically robust students with an aptitude for maths that that take on this incredibly challenging subject, which is why it is on the top of our list.
+In 2025, 28.6% of students achieved an A* grade, and a remarkable 58.0% achieved grade A or above.
+Make no mistake, though; it is usually the most academically robust students with an aptitude for maths that take on this incredibly challenging subject, with many dropping it in Year 12 to focus on the standard Maths A level.
+The exceptionally high proportion of top grades reflects the cohort's self-selecting nature rather than the subject being easy.
+This is why it is at the top of our list.

 The most popular A Level subject, overtaking English Literature in 2014.
+With over 104,000 students taking it in 2025, it remains the single most-taken A Level.
 A big step up from GCSE maths, you need to be able to think logically and problem-solve.
 Some elements of Mechanics will require knowledge of Physics concepts as well.

 Chemistry A Level is known for its huge content, with a wide range of topics.
 You will need a solid grasp of theoretical and abstract concepts as well as an understanding of their application to experimental situations.
 A degree of maths ability will also help you.